API Reference

 ndarray, shape (M,)

-Simple hyperbolic tangent profile used for interface localization.
+Simple hyperbolic tangent profile used for liquid-vapor interface localization.

 - Parameters: